 While the above changes have been made to the mobile home ordinance, rent control is not proposed to be eliminated.
 There will still be a process for park owners to request Capital Improvement and Just and Reasonable adjustments to rents and a process for tenants to respond to those requests.

-If you have questions regarding this matter, please contact Marjan Behzadi, Community Development Operations Manager at firstname.lastname@example.org.
+If you have questions regarding this matter please reach out to the Community Development Department at firstname.lastname@example.org.